Roasted Tomato Soup is the perfect way to use garden tomatoes

 - Roasted Garbanzo Beans

-- 10 Roma tomatoes with stems removed, quartered, or 46-ounces canned unsalted tomatoes
+- 10 Roma tomatoes with stems removed, quartered, and thickly sliced or 46-ounces canned unsalted tomatoes

 - 1 large yellow onion, peeled, cut into thick slices